FollowTheProcess/followtheprocess.github.io/content/posts/bitflags/index.md

 And our `Config` struct has 4 of these, so for expressing 4 bits of information, we're using `4 * 8 bits = 32 bits` of space.
 Surely we can be more efficient than that? 🤔

+Of course!

-Recall our integer constants increasing in powers of two, and how each only has a single bit set to `1`, which is one position to the left in every power of 2.
+Recall our integer constants increasing in powers of two, and how each only has a single bit set to `1`, the position of which moves to the left in every increasing power of two.

 What if we named our constants differently... and gave them a type...